PrivateAIM/hub-python-client/docs/user_guide.rst

 .. py:method:: get_RESOURCE_NAME(self, id: str | uuid.UUID | ResourceT) -> ResourceT | None
     :no-index:

-    Takes an ``id`` and returns the corresponding resource or :any:`None` if there is no resource with that ``id``.
+    Takes an ``id`` and returns the corresponding resource or :py:obj:`None` if there is no resource with that ``id``.
-    ``id`` can either be a :any:`str`, an :any:`uuid.UUID` or a resource of the exact type you are searching for.
+    ``id`` can either be a :py:class:`str`, an :py:class:`~uuid.UUID` or a resource of the exact type you are searching for.
 The last option is basically irrelevant unless the resource was updated in the meanwhile and you want to get the updated resource.

 .. py:method:: get_RESOURCE_NAME_PLURAL(self) -> list[ResourceT]
     :no-index:

     Returns a list of the first 50 resources.

-.. py:method:: find_RESOURCE_NAME_PLURAL(self, **params: Unpack[FindAllKwargs]) -> list[ResourceT]
+.. py:method:: find_RESOURCE_NAME_PLURAL(self, **params: typing.Unpack[FindAllKwargs]) -> list[ResourceT]
     :no-index:

     Filters, sorts and pages resources and returns matching resources as a list.
-See :any:`FindAllKwargs` for all possible keyword arguments and :ref:`finding-resources` for examples on how to find resources.
+See :py:class:`.FindAllKwargs` for all possible keyword arguments and :ref:`finding-resources` for examples on how to find resources.

 .. py:method:: create_RESOURCE_NAME(self, **params) -> ResourceT